JoeQuigley1/PP3-Japan-Quiz/README.md

 ## User Goals
 + To be amused by testing my facts and learn a variety of useful facts about Japan.

+## User stories

++ As a user, I want to see my score and be able to compare it with others
++ As a user, I want to do a quiz that has an intuitive flow.
++ As a user, I want to learn something about Japan.
++ As a user, I want to have my knowledge tested.

 ## Site owner's Goals
 + To create a fun and somewhat challenging quiz.